ffMathy/FluffySpoon.ChangeDetection/README.md

 Allows you to compare what changes have been made between two values or objects.

-# Install the package
+# Install the package from NuGet
 `install-package FluffySpoon.ChangeDetection`

 # Usage
-Each `Change` returned looks like this:
+In the examples below, the changes are of type `Change` which looks like this:

 ```csharp
 public struct Change